Compte rendu

+Background

+The Compte rendu came about in the context of an impending war and in the ascendancy of Jacques Necker as Director-General of Finances (having been unable to take up the traditional title of Controller General, being a Protestant).
+An outsider, in the words of Simon Schama, public opinion "saw Necker as a banking wizard: someone who could pull rabbits out of hats and money out of thin air."
+During Necker's time as Director-General, the ministry was dominated by Vergennes, with funding being required for France's ambition to assist the American revolutionaries in their struggle against the British.

-Content of the report
+Publication of the report

+The mere release of the Compte was eventful.
+Panckoucke and the royal printers in Paris printed an unprecedented 20,000 copies of the Compte, and even then the report had been sold out in weeks and was translated into Dutch, German, Danish, Italian and English.
+The Napoleonic Marshal Marmont claimed to have been taught to read from the Compte rendu.

 The report stated that ordinary revenues in France were exceeding royal expenditures by over 10 million livres, i.e., that the French ministry was running a massive surplus.
-The health of the accounts as reported in the Compte rendu boosted confidence among lenders and ordinary people, who saw Necker as a strong financial manager due to his prior experience as a banker; the report bolstered his reputation further.
-As a consequence, the French government was able to raise new loans to pay for the costs of continued involvement in the American War of Independence.
+The health of the accounts as reported in the Compte rendu boosted confidence among lenders.
+As a consequence, the French government was able to raise new loans to pay for the costs of continued assistance in the American War of Independence on the side of the Americans.

 However, Necker's reporting of the accounts obscured the financial problems which the country was facing.
 Namely, it did not report the "extraordinary" accounts, where the real cost of the war was to be found and which showed France in a significant deficit—between 1777 and 1781, Necker had raised 520 million livres in new loans.
 Had these been reported, lenders would have been unlikely to continue to lend money for the war.